-If you're creating a joined or aggregate column (ie: columns based on one-to-many or many-to-many relationships), you'll need to select a pathway to connect the two tables.
+If you're creating a One to Many (joined) or Many to One (aggregate) column, you'll need to select a pathway to connect the two tables.
 In this step, you can either use an existing path or create a new one.

-- For joined and aggregate columns, you'll need to select the tables and columns.
+- For One to Many(joined) and Many to One (aggregate) columns, you'll need to select the tables and columns.

-- For an age calculation, you'll need to select the desired date field from the dropdown menu.
+- For a Same Table calculation, you'll need to select the desired date field from the dropdown menu.